axel-nyman/hemnet-scraper/README.md

    ```

 4. **Set up environment variables**:
-   Create a `.env` file in the project root and add the following variables:
+   Create a `.env` file in the `config` directory and add the following variables:
    ```sh
    LOG_DIR=<path_to_log_directory>
    ```